The Brown Anthology: Language, ed. Sofia Amina, (૧૦:૧૦ Press, 2020), 106pp.

 It is this ‘democracy of tongues’ that The Brown Anthology creates, celebrates, and operates within.
 The freedom with which different languages, forms, and stories dance across its pages is a thing of wonder.
 To return to Amina’s bold opening statement, it becomes clear after reading these vibrant and varied works that she has succeeded in her aim of presenting ‘historic, present…Brown, without the need or prerequisite to explain, justify or create art to suit the perception of Brown.’
 One can only hope that ‘future’ Brown is characterised by more of the bold, refreshing and multifaceted literature and artwork which features within this marvellous anthology.

 Daunish Negargar is a creative editor at New Critique.
 He’s a big fan of modern queer literature, and is currently trying to find the determination to write his own creative work like so many of the bold contributors to New Critique whose work he so admires.

-Sofia is a writer and publisher, Lancashire born and London based.
+Sofia Amina is a writer and publisher, Lancashire-born and London-based.
 She is currently exploring her writing through her languages of Gujarati and Hindi.
 Her micro-publishing company, ૧૦:૧૦ Press, is self-funded and will always try to push the boundaries of literature.